basic-go-ahead/wikipedia-image-caption-matching/README.md

 Uses `model-00` to produce its ranks for the test dataset.

 The notebook should serve as a template to produce ranks for the rest base models.
-Just set a suitable value for `MODEL_PATH`.
+Just set a suitable value for `MODEL_PATH` in order to switch the notebook to another base model.